 - Skill building workshops — opportunities to develop skills and techniques to support better a person with dementia

 - one-to-one support — access to support, advice and guidance

 Researching and Evaluating Dementia Services and Programmes

-We work with researchers at Cambridge University to identify ways to improve the lives of people living with dementia.
-Together we have investigated improvements in nutrition and exercise courses as well as the benefits of museum access.
+We work with researchers to identify ways to improve the lives of people living with dementia.
+Together we have investigated improvements in nutrition and exercise courses as well as the benefits of museum engagement and learning.

 Working with Dementia

 Alongside our work to support people living with dementia, we support health and social care professionals with resources, links and guidance.
 We aim to share skills and techniques which focus on abilities while understanding the impact of dementia on both the person with the dementia diagnosis and his or her care partners.

 We talk about dementia as often and openly as possible and believe that we need to be dementia-facing if we are to improve opportunities for those living with dementia.
 We speak at community events and to groups in our community to raise awareness of what’s possible and what we offer.
 We also speak at conferences and training events to highlight and share our work and the evidence behind it to colleagues and professionals.